bartoszlenar/Validot/.github/pull_request_template.md

 ## Issue

-Related issue: # (required - if the issue doesn't exist, please creat it first)
+Related issue: # (required - if the issue doesn't exist, please create it first)

 ## Type of changes